 My greatest inspirations are details of Nature through my lens, woven through the warps of my loom.

-Docent at the Textile Museum of Canada for over 10 years.
-She holds a Master Degree in Museum Studies, BA in Graphic Design, History of Art diploma, a Post-Graduate course in Contemporary Textiles in Lodz, Poland, among many courses in Natural dyes, Fashion Design and Pattern transformations, Batik and diverse reserve techniques as well as many other fiber and textile related courses.
-Founder of the Textil Creativo, a textile school in 1989 in Mexico City and the Oakville Arts Studio in 2007.
-She has collaborated and written in specialized publications for major textile and design magazines as well as online resources and has been featured in Art related publications.
-Member of the Canadian Tapestry Network, American Tapestry Alliance, World Textile Art, Handweavers Guild of America, British Tapestry Group among others; she is the President of the Oakville Handweavers and Spinners Guild.
-Ixchel has been a recipient of Visual Arts Grants from the Canada Council for the Arts and the Ontario Arts Council.
-She has presented innumerable solo and group shows and her work is shown in private and public collections in Europe, Central, and North America.
+She has collaborated and written in specialized publications for international Textile and Design magazines as well as online resources, and has been featured in many related publications.
+She is a Member of the Canadian Tapestry Network, American Tapestry Alliance, World Textile Art, Handweavers Guild of America, British Tapestry Group, as well as the former President of the Oakville Handweavers and Spinners Guild.
+Ixchel has been a recipient of Visual Arts Grants from the Canada Council for the Arts, Ontario Arts Council, Oakville Arts Council, Trillium Foundation, among others.
+She has presented many solo and group shows, and her work is shown in private and public collections in Europe, Central, and North America.